nxn128/serverless-query/README.md

 ## Setup
 To make setup as easy as possible it is recommended to leverage the provided docker images and helper scripts.
-Of course docker is not required to run the app but detailing the individual steps is out of scope for this document.
-For a hint look at both the Dockerfiles in the root directory.
+Of course docker is not required to run the app see the [Advanced Setup](#advanced-setup) section for details.

 It is recommended you proceed through this section in order.